Snowflake

 -

-) to the matching column in the Snowflake table using drag and drop, then click Next. -
+item_id) to the matching column in the Snowflake table, then click Next. -

-Single import A one-off import of all records.
+Import type Description Single import A one-off import of all records.
 Repeated import A scheduled, recurring import of all records.
 Sync updates A scheduled, recurring delta import of changes since the previous import.
-Only available if you selected Delta feed as import type.
+Only available with Delta feed import type.
+Specify the schedule and optionally a time range.

 -